mariovns/tutorials/technical/Microservices/README.md

     * composability : fine-grained
     * organisational alignment : smaller focussed team
     * replaceability : small components can be replaced easily

-### Challenges
+* Challenges
 	* Complexity : deployment complexity with increase of components
 	* Bandwidth latency (Distribution Tax) : no. of inter-component communication increases exponentially
 	* Flow : lots of microservices then the flow of data and understanding it can be a challenge
 	* Configuration : with no. of microservices, the maintenance & configuration gets exceedingly tough
 	* Monitoring : different microservices may need different kind of monitoring & needs to be maintained separately
 	* Logging : increases with no. of micro-service
 	* Transaction : transaction maintenance tough, rollback tougher
 	* Automation : w/o process automation or CI/CD, micro-service based product may not be a success
 	* Issue of distributed System comes up as well, which are defined in CAP theorem.

+### Microservices Add-Ons
+Some additional attributes which has been added as we go along the implementation of microservice are :
+* Each component may have different database, different presentation tech
+* The API gateway can be a single incoming point for all request which redirects the request to eligible component to serve the request
+* Load Balancer can be utilised to smoothen out the large no. of request coming for a particular component by transferring it to its other replicas
+* Circuit Breaker can be employed at the initial layer to not let a failure cascade throughout the system and make the component unreachable in case of any issue with it
+* Monitoring tools can be added to control and monitor the no. of request coming for any component and the inter-component interactions
+* Nanoservice : anti-pattern, too fine-grained so that maintenance become overhead
+* Teraservices : more like monolith in itself, so can have all similar shortcomings

+## Core Concepts of Microservices

+### CAP Theorem
+In a distributed environment, an application cannot have more than 2 below qualities together
+* ***C***onsistency
+* ***A***vailability
+* ***P***artition Tolerance

+It means if a patrition failure happens on an incoming request, then you can either provide consistency (by returning error response) or provide availability(by returning corrupted response) but not both.

 ### Microservices & cloud-native
 * CN : cloud infra